MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 This period will ensure enough MOR tokens are ready for circulation to fulfill the utility functions of the network, thus avoiding extreme token scarcity and extreme market volatility.

 ### What is the duration of this period?
-90 days, starting from when the Capital and Code Providers contract begins calculating rewards until those MOR tokens are claimable/sendable by users (~ May 8th).
+90 days, starting from when the Capital and Code Providers contract begins calculating rewards (8th of February) until those MOR tokens are claimable/sendable by users (8th of May).

 ### Can I withdraw stETH during bootstrapping?
 Yes.
-You can withdraw stETH after 7 days initial lockup.
+You can withdraw stETH, but after 7 days initial lockup.
+Please note: If you deposit additional stETH the 7 day withdraw clock is restarted for all your stETH from that address.

 ### Is deposited stETH locked?
 It is not locked.
 You are free to withdraw any time after 7 days.